Scientists are in constant dispute about what defines a pheromone. Not only can we not physically see them, but they are difficult to measure.

 Scientists find these chemical compounds complex and sometimes difficult to understand.
 Most people confuse pheromones with cologne or body spray.
 However, pheromones are much more intoxicating, and have the potential to make you more attractive.

 Confused about what a pheromone is exactly?
-Fear not: here’s everything you need to know about pheromones.
+Fear not: here’s an Updated January 2023 article on everything you need to know about pheromones.

 What are pheromones?